eclipse-pass/pass-documentation/community/developer-guidelines.md

 * Update or add new documentation to the `pass-documentation` repository.
     * This would be a separate pull request, see the Documentation section for this process.
 * A pull request should not be merged unless all automated checks pass.
+  * The [SonarQube quality gates](../infrastructure-documenation/code-quality-analysis/sonar-qube.md) are optional, but it is encouraged to address these code quality checks.
 * Merges should happen using the rebase strategy.
     * If there have been changes to the `main` code branch, you may want to rebase your branch on `main` for additional safety.
 * After a successful merge, delete the branch.